Nearest Neighbor Sampling of Point Sets using Rays: Introduction

-When the object is a point cloud, the RaySense samples are easy to find via discrete nearest neighbor searches.
-There are computationally efficient algorithms for performing nearest-in-Euclidean-distance neighbor searches, for example, tree-based algorithms~\cite{Bentley1975kdtree}, and grid-based algorithms~\cite{tsai2002rapid}.
-For very high dimensions, there is also randomized nearest neighbor search algorithms~\cite{JonesOsipovRokhlin2011approxnn}.
-We show that certain statistical information from the sampled data are dependent only on the ray distribution, not specific ray sets.
+In this work we will focus exclusively on point clouds since it is one of the most challenging data representations for many algorithms.
+When the object is a point cloud, finding the RaySense samples is straightforward via discrete nearest neighbor searches.
+There are computationally efficient algorithms for performing nearest-in-Euclidean-distance neighbor searches.
+Examples include tree-based algorithms~\cite{Bentley1975kdtree}, grid-based algorithms~\cite{tsai2002rapid}, and building an indexing structure \cite{johnson2019billion}.
+In very high dimensions, one may also consider randomized nearest neighbor search algorithms~such as \cite{indyk1998approximate, JonesOsipovRokhlin2011approxnn}, or certain dimension reduction approaches.

-When the object is a smooth submanifold in $\mathbb{R}^d$, one can easily extract local geometrical information (such as curvature) from the nearest points of the rays.
-When $\Gamma$ is a finite point set on a smooth manifold, curvature information can also be derived from multiple nearest neighbors of each point on the rays.

-RaySense has potential applications for \emph{registration}, \emph{classification}, \emph{segmentation}, and \emph{compression} of data.
-In this article, we consider registration as a pre-processing step that is already applied to the data set, and focus on the problem of classification.
-The size of the RaySense signature can be predetermined for a collection of data sets, while the cardinality of each member data set may vary.
-Therefore, the use of RaySense signatures offers flexibility in designing algorithms for comparing data sets of different sizes.

-We also demonstrate that RaySense, combined with the proposed neural network, RayNN, performs at least on par with carefully tuned state-of-the-art convolutional neural networks on 3D point cloud classification problems.
-Intuitive explanations for RaySense's success include (a) repeated sampling of salient feature points; and (b) some locality and high-order information related to (suitably defined notions) of curvatures.

-We draw rays from a distribution $\mathcal{P}$.
-Each ray is a line segment in $\Real^d$.
-We consider $k$ uniformly spaced points along each ray, with spacing $\delta r$.
-With $r_{i,j}$ denoting the \mbox{$j$-th} point on the $i$-th ray, we define the RaySense signature tensor $S(\Gamma)$, with entries $ [S(\Gamma)]_{i,j} := P_\Gamma r_{i,j}$, where $P_\Gamma r_{i,j}$ is the nearest point in $\Gamma$ to $r_{i,j}$.
-In cases of nonuniqueness, we choose arbitrarily.
-Later in \S~\ref{sec:signature} we generalize the entries of the RaySense signature to live in a ``feature space'' $X$ by including additional components.